unaiiM/SocksJS/README.md

 ### Client connect command
 On a connect the client only will need to use the connect event, to know when the server established a connection with the destination.
 If we want to do a connect we only need to specify in the options the proxy and destination options.
+If the server has activated the identd, you will need to specify the userid in the destination id.

 Example code of a connect command: